cfpland/frontend/content/guides/05-submitting.md

 > At least 30% of ~2,500 proposals I’ve ever read violated the predefined rules for talk abstracts and submissions that have been set...no matter how adept in speaking you are, do read the instructions carefully before submitting and ensure the proposal is following them.
 > _[Karolina Szczur](https://medium.com/@fox/how-to-write-a-successful-conference-proposal-4461509d3e32)_

-Every conference has their own set of priorities, rules, and requests for abstracts.
+Every conference has its own set of priorities, rules, and requests for abstracts.
 Be sure to read everything they include on their CFP page as well as their conference website.

-In addition to the clearly-stated rules, every conference attracts a slightly different audience, and as a speaker you should know who is in that audience before you submit your abstract.
+In addition to the clearly-stated rules, every conference attracts a slightly different audience, and as a speaker, you should know who is in that audience before you submit your abstract.
 Even if the bulk of your talk will be the same at each conference, the abstract may need to be revisited between each one.

 ### 2. Include enticing details